project-mae/rfcs/text/0000-formalize-rfc-process.md

-This RFC creates a formal process to document and discuss major changes to the structure of MAE, via the adoption of the system described in [`README.md`](../README.md) and [`0000-template.md`](../0000-template.md) in this repository, and influenced by[Rust language RFC system](https://github.com/rust-lang/rfcs/blob/master/0000-template.md).
+This RFC creates a formal process to document and discuss major changes to the structure of MAE, via the adoption of the system described in [`README.md`](../README.md) and [`0000-template.md`](../0000-template.md) in this repository, and influenced by the [Rust language RFC system](https://github.com/rust-lang/rfcs/blob/master/0000-template.md).

 ## Motivation